AstraZeneca results to get lift from bid foe Pfizer

-LONDON AstraZeneca (AZN.L) has the chance next week to showcase its financial resilience after resisting a $118 billion (69.4 billion pounds) takeover bid from Pfizer (PFE.N) - and, ironically, it will get a helping hand from its U.S. foe.
+LONDON AstraZeneca (AZN.L) has the chance next week to showcase its financial resilience after resisting a $118 billion takeover bid from Pfizer (PFE.N) - and, ironically, it will get a helping hand from its U.S. foe.

 Second-quarter results from the British drugmaker will be boosted by a $200 million milestone payment from Pfizer, following the U.S. company's launch of an over-the-counter version of AstraZeneca's heartburn medicine Nexium in May.